kyurikotpq-me/tarot-analyzer/README.md

 Alternatively, to skip all these installations, use [Google Colab](https://colab.research.google.com/drive/1pJxrHU5zqOqP5PH9sLTAI4nsCP5ZCMTB?usp=sharing).

 If you don't wanna watch the replay, I've summarized the process I have for approaching programming problems [here](wiki/programming-process.md).
 I've also summarized [best practices](wiki/best-practices.md) that have helped me debug more quickly.
-My thought process is also [documented](wiki/thought-process.md).
+My thought process is also [documented](wiki/thought-process.md) but only in the `answer` branch.

 All lists are not exhaustive, so feel free to experiment and create your own list :D